Victim Assistance

 1. El derecho a ser tratado con compasión, respeto y sensibilidad en el sistema de justicia penal.

 2. El derecho a tener un intérprete o traductor para informarle de estos derechos.
-Comuníquese con su agente de la ley o el coordinador de asistencia a víctimas del delito si necesita estos servicios.
+Comuníquese con su agente de la ley or el departamento de Asistencia a víctimas del delito si necesita estos servicios.

 5. El derecho a saber todos los derechos bajo esta ley, incluyendo información sobre los servicios y asistencia a las víctimas a nivel local.

 6. El derecho a ser informado acerca de Compensación para Víctimas del Delito de Wyoming.
-Si usted ha sufrido danos físicos como consecuencia del delito, es un miembro de la familia o dependiente de una víctima fallecida, o una persona autorizada para actuar en nombre de una víctima, puede presentar una solicitud de asistencia financiera.
-Póngase en contacto con el Coordinador de Asistencia a las Víctimas para obtener más información sobre este programa.
+Si usted ha sufrido danos físicos como consecuencia del delito, es un miembro de la familia o dependiente de una víctima fallecida, o es una persona autorizada para actuar en nombre de una víctima, puede presentar una solicitud de asistencia financiera.

 7. El derecho a una protección razonable y la seguridad y el derecho a conocer de un recurso legal si se siente amenazado.
 Una víctima del delito o el testigo tiene derecho a estar libre de cualquier forma de acoso, intimidación o represalias y a recibir información sobre el recurso legal disponible y otras medidas de protección que pueden estar disponibles.

 9. El derecho a la conservación del empleo durante su participación en el proceso de justicia penal.
-La víctima o el testigo, a solicitud, estará asistida por las agencias de aplicación de la ley, el fiscal o abogado defensor de informar a un empleador que la necesidad de la cooperación víctima o testigo puede requerir su ausencia del trabajo.
+La víctima o el testigo, a solicitud, estará asistida por las agencias de aplicación de la ley, o el fiscal de informar a un empleador que la necesidad de la cooperación víctima o testigo puede requerir su ausencia del trabajo.

 10. El derecho a ser informado acerca de la oportunidad de hacer una declaración de impacto a la víctima en la sentencia y la audiencia de libertad condicional.
 Usted tiene el derecho de hacer una declaración sobre el impacto de una investigación anterior, la sentencia, o audiencias de libertad condicional bordo.
 El acusado o su abogado tendrá acceso a la información le la declaración de impacto a la víctima.